zedlopez/ifm/Examples/SpacePatrolStrandedOnJupiter.md

 Digging is an action applying to one thing.
 Understand "dig [something]" or "dig in [something]" as digging.

 Instead of digging the dust, try looking under the dust.
 Instead of looking under the dust when the metal plate is not visible: move the metal plate to the location; say "You brush aside the dust underfoot and -- what were the odds? -- it turns out that you landed just where the previous landing party did, thirteen ill-fated years ago.
-Here is the metal plate that covers their original well.line-so-blankBut wait!
+Here is the metal plate that covers their original well.

+But wait!
 Called by the clanging of your shovel on the plate, a band of Jovian pterodactyls swoop down to attack!
 You're totally defenceless!
 You don't have a hope!
 You're absolutely finished!"; increase the score by 10; move K-Klak to Red Spot.

 K-Klak the Pterodactyl is an animal.
 "K-Klak, leader of the Jupiter Pterodactyls, menaces you.
 A terrifying creature of scaly wings, with a dragon's tail, K-Klak stands... about 1/8th of an inch tall."
 Instead of doing something to K-Klak, say "K-Klak makes a frankly panicky noise and leaps backwards, out of your way."